apollographql/apollo-client/react-docs/source/api.md

 Instead of passing a boolean to `config.skip`, you may also pass a function to `config.skip`.
 The function will take your components props and should return a boolean.
 If the boolean returns true then the skip behavior will go into effect.

+`config.skip` is especially useful if you want to use a different query based on some prop.
+You can see this in an example below.

 **Example:**

 ```js